VIC cipher: Straddling checkerboard

+As noted in "Kahn on Codes", before the encryption of the plaintext begins, it is bisected: an arbitrary position in the plaintext is used to cut the message in two, and both parts are inverted to prevent the adversary to use known message formats or common phrases that occur always at the beginning like a message number or From/To entries.
+A marker inserted between the two inverted parts enables the recipient to identify the correct place to revert the decoded message later.

 Once the key has been generated, the first stage of actually encrypting the Message is to convert it to a series of digits via a straddling checkerboard.
 The key (header row) for the checkerboard is based on [Line-S].
 Then a pre-agreed series of common letters used on the second row.
 The example below uses the English mnemonic 'AT ONE SIR'; however, the Cyrillic mnemonic used by Hayhanen was 'snegopad', the Russian word for snowfall.